 Solution #13: Perform System Restore

 This solution is like going back in time.
 It allows you to restore your PC to an earlier point when everything was working fine.
-While it won’t remove any files you’ve added since then, it will remove any new programs or updates that may be causing problems.
+Although it won’t delete any files added since the restore point, it will remove new programs or updates potentially causing problems.

 Performing a system restore should be your last resort since it is a bit technical.
 But if you are not confident in doing this, do not hesitate to seek help from someone who is familiar with this.

 The 0x80070001 error code is actually a very common problem, especially for Windows 10/11.
-It is one of those error codes you can get when you are trying to download or update Windows.
+It’s an error code commonly encountered when downloading or updating Windows.
 If it happens to you, don’t panic.
 Just refer to the fixes above and you should be able to get rid of it right away.